dustinhsiao21/iSeekPlant/README.md

 ### Summary
 1. Use the [Weatherbit](https://www.weatherbit.io/api/weather-forecast-16-day) API
-2. You could select a city in Australia and get the 5-day weather forecast.
-The detail of the cities is stored under `storage/app/city.json` at this stage.
-If there is a setting/config table in the database, the data should be stored into the database instead of the file.
+2. Select a city in Australia and get the 5-day weather forecast.
+The detail of the cities is stored under `storage/app/city.json` temporary.
+If there is a table for setting/config in the database, the data should be stored into the database instead of a file.

 3. Back-end: